christeriordan/WebPage/eksamen/README.md

 functionality:

 On the index page, you will be notified if you are not logged in with a text saying "you are not logged in".
-When you have successfully logged in, you will be notified with a text saying "Welcome" followed by the users username, which he registered with.
+When you have successfully logged in, you will be notified with a text saying "Welcome" followed by the users username created by the user

-You can redirect between the login page, register page and the beer page, by clicking on the icons in the up right corner.
+You can redirect between the login page, register page and the beer page, by clicking on the icons in the upper right corner.

 register page:

-While you in the register page, you can register a user by typing in a username and a password.
+While you are in the register page, you can register a user by typing in a username and a password.
-If your username and password are valid, that user will be added to the database, and will be valid to log in to the webpage.
+If your username and password is valid, that user will be added to the database, and will be valid to log in to the webpage.
 If you try to register with a username that is already in the database, you will get an error message If you try to register with a password less then 4 characters, you will also get an error message.